-Submit a Death Report of a Social Security Beneficiary
+Report a Death of a Social Security Beneficiary

 When a Social Security beneficiary passes away, the death must be reported to the Department of Social Security.
 Accordingly, there are certain steps that must be taken to cancel benefits or transfer the payments to an eligible survivor.
 Failing to report the death of a Social Security beneficiary can be problematic for a couple of reasons.
-First, any payments received from Social Security after the beneficiary passes away will have to be returned.
-Continuing to collect benefits after someone dies, even if that person was a spouse and the benefits are going into a joint account is a crime.
-Second, failing to report the death could cause a beneficiary to miss out on collecting Social Security survivor benefits.
+First, since most of the benefits by the department are paid in advance, any payments received from Social Security after the beneficiary passes away will have to be returned.
+Continuing to receive benefits after someone dies, even if that person was a spouse and the benefits are going into a joint account is a crime.
+Second, failing to report the death could cause another beneficiary to miss out on collecting Social Security survivor benefits.

 What you’ll get